tylertitsworth/5th-age-srd/Classes/Psion.md

 ## Gear

-At 1st level, psions start with adventuring clothes, a simple dagger (or a uniquely weird but similarly powerful weapon befitting to their background), and any other minor (and unusual) elements of gear their backgrounds suggest.
+At 1st level, psions start with adventuring clothes, a simple dagger (or a uniquely weird but similarly powerful weapon befitting to their background), and any other minor (and unusual) elements of gear their background suggests.

 ### Gold Pieces